 Leaving food in the danger zone (40 °F - 140°F) fosters bacterial growth and increases your risk of food-borne illness.
 Keep hot food above 140°F and cold food below 40°F to cut your risk of acquiring food-borne illness at home.
 Defrost food in the fridge or under cold running water rather than leaving it on the kitchen counter, and transfer leftovers to the fridge within 2 hours.

 4. Check the packaging

-Check the expiry before consuming foods from the depths of your pantry.
+Check the expiration date before consuming foods from the depths of your pantry.
 Avoid food packaging with bumps, bulges and/or tears.
-Broken seals provide an entry point for bacteria, viruses and other food-borne illness culprits.
-Bulges can be an indication of bacterial growth and dented can goods can harbor Clostridium botulinum, the bacteria that causes botulism.
+Broken seals provide an entry point for bacteria, viruses, and other food-borne illness culprits.
+Bulges can be an indication of bacterial growth and dented canned goods can harbor Clostridium botulinum, the bacteria that causes botulism.
 Check out this guide from the Academy of Nutrition and Dietetics for more food safe shopping tips.

 6. Wash your hands